US Senate moves forward with military nominations despite abortion protest

 Since February, Tuberville has blocked the Senate from its routine process of approving military nominations in groups, as part of an effort to pressure the Pentagon to change its abortion policies.

 Tuberville’s objections have frustrated Democrats, who initially said they would not go through the time-consuming process of bringing up individual nominations for a vote.
-More than 300 nominees are stalled amid Tuberville’s blockade, and confirming them one-by-one would take months.
+More than 300 nominees are stalled amid Tuberville’s blockade, and confirming them one by one would take months.

 But Senate Majority Leader Chuck Schumer reversed course on Wednesday.
 He moved to force votes on Brown, as well as on General Randy George and General Eric Smith, who are nominated to be US Army chief of staff and US Marine Corps commandant, respectively.

-“Senator Tuberville is forcing us to face his obstruction head on,” Schumer said.
-“I want to make clear to my Republican colleagues — this cannot continue.”
+“Senator Tuberville is forcing us to face his obstruction head-on,” Schumer said.
+“I want to make clear to my Republican colleagues – this cannot continue.”

-Tuberville did not object to the confirmation votes, saying he will maintain his holds but is fine with bringing up nominations individually for roll call votes.
+Tuberville did not object to the confirmation votes, saying he would maintain his holds but is fine with bringing up nominations individually for roll call votes.

 White House national security spokesman John Kirby said that Brown’s confirmation, along with this week’s expected votes on Smith and George, is positive news.
 But “we should have never been in this position”, he said.